xiaoyeye/CCST/README.md

 (3) The spatial distribution of cells within each batch are illustrated in cluster_Batchx.png.

 (4) The top-200 highly expressed genes of each cluster are listed in clusterx_gene_cur.txt.
+They are sorted in the decent of significance.